fcole90/interactive_bayesian_optimization/README.md

 This repository contains the code employed for the experiments and the analysis of *Human Strategic Steering Improves Performance of Interactive Optimization*

 ### Human Strategic Steering Improves Performance of Interactive Optimization
-Fabio Colella*, Pedram Daee*, Jussi Jokinen, Antti Oulasvirta, Samuel Kaski
+Fabio Colella, Pedram Daee, Jussi Jokinen, Antti Oulasvirta, Samuel Kaski
 <br>**UMAP 2020** *Link to be added once published*, also on arXiv https://arxiv.org/abs/2005.01291

 #### Abstract